Individual IFS + Depth Therapy

 Photo by Derek Thomson on Unsplash

 I truly believe there’s a great therapist out there for anyone who needs one.
-My practice attracts self-reflective people who are invested in their mental and emotional wellness, crave space to get in touch with their feelings, and can relate to any of the following issues:
+My practice attracts curious, self-reflective people who invest in their mental health and overall wellness, crave space to slow down and get in touch with their feelings, and can relate to any of the following issues:

 Relationships: How to understand your feelings, trust your experience, and feel more connected to others and yourself.

-• You grew up experiencing family conflict, separation, intense stress, or childhood emotional neglect, and now you find yourself ambivalent about relationships, whether you’re in one or not.
+• You grew up experiencing family conflict, separation, illness, intense stress, or childhood emotional neglect that brought on a “parentified” identity, and now you find yourself ambivalent about relationships, whether you’re in one or not.

 • You tend to overextend yourself, personally or professionally, and feel resentful or exhausted—and yet asking for and receiving support also feels hard.